Aleh-Mudrak/urban/ReadMe.md

 ## Compromises

+* Start scripts created very fast and can be improved.
+* Terraform code and the Application code have to be in different repository.
+  * Terraform Cloud is good solution to use with a GitHub repo.
+* Can add more modules:
+  * Create GKE Cluster and Nodes;
+  * Network with VPC, Subnet, NAT, and Router;
+  * Firewall
-* Variables in Terraform code can be sorted into objects using a `map` or an `object` terraform type
+* Variables in Terraform code can be sorted into objects.
-*
+* Terraform code split into two parts: Infrustructure and Deploy:
+  * Can add output variables in Deploy part;
+  * Can add to disable deploy Prometheus
+* GitHub Actions can be improved with a test step, cash, deploy by git tag-version.
+* Prod deploy have to be in another Cluster.
+* Firewall rules have to be stronger.

 ---